Nina Serebrova Flaunts Voluptuous Chest & Hourglass Shape In Semi-Sheer Dress

 Brunette model Nina Serebrova knows how to make a dress look good.
 On Saturday, she took to Instagram to show off her incredible figure in a sexy, semi-sheer number that accentuated her voluptuous chest and hourglass shape.

 Nina’s outfit had a low-cut neckline that left most of her chest exposed.
 The number was made from a sheer black fabric with a nude layer underneath, giving it an elegant but sensual vibe.
 It was full-length, and it also had off-the-shoulder short sleeves.
-Ruched seams on the sides and down the middle back highlighted her feminine curves.
+Ruched seams on the sides and down the middle and back highlighted her feminine curves.

 The popular influencer styled her hair straight, and she sported a pale pink polish on her fingernails.

-Nina accessorized with large, dangle earrings and layered necklaces with pendants.
+Nina accessorized with large dangle earrings and layered necklaces with pendants.

 She also carried a small handbag with a gold chain shoulder strap.